What is a dental crown?

-Stainless steel crowns are prefabricated crowns that are used on permanent teeth primarily as a temporary measure.
-The crown protects the tooth or filling while a permanent crown is made from another material.
-For children, a stainless steel crown is commonly used to fit over a primary tooth that's been prepared to fit it.
-The crown covers the entire tooth and protects it from further decay.
-When the primary tooth comes out to make room for the permanent tooth, the crown comes out naturally with it.
-In general, stainless steel crowns are used for children's teeth because they don't require multiple dental visits to put in place and so are more cost- effective than custom-made crowns and prophylactic dental care needed to protect a tooth without a crown.
+Stainless steel crowns are prefabricated crowns used on permanent teeth primarily as a temporary measure.
+The crown protects the tooth or filling until the permanent crown is made from another material.
+For children, stainless steel crowns are most common.
+The crown covers the entire tooth to protect it from further decay.
+When a primary tooth comes out to make room for a permanent tooth, the crown will fall out at the same time.
+For children’s teeth, stainless steel crowns are used because they can be put in place in a single visit, making them more cost-effective than custom-made crowns and the preventive dental care needed to protect a tooth without a crown.

-All-ceramic or all-porcelain dental crowns provide better natural color match than any other crown type and may be more suitable for people with metal allergies.
-However, they are not as strong as porcelain-fused-to-metal crowns and they wear down opposing teeth a little more than metal or resin crowns.
+All-ceramic or all-porcelain dental crowns provide a better natural color match than any other crown type and may be more suitable for people with metal allergies.
+However, they are not as strong as porcelain-fused-to-metal crowns and wear down opposing teeth a little more than metal or resin crowns.
 All-ceramic crowns are a good choice for front teeth.
-Temporary versus permanent.
-Temporary crowns can be made in your dentist's office, whereas permanent crowns are made in a dental laboratory.
-Temporary crowns are made of acrylic or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a lab.

-Zirconia or milled crown which are digitally constructed either in an office that has the software and hardware to produce them or in a dental lab.
-Dental offices that have the software and hardware have the ability to produce a crown in one visit with no need for a temporary.
+Zirconia or milled crowns are digitally constructed either in an office that has the software and hardware to produce them or in a dental lab.
+Dental offices that have the software and hardware can produce a crown in one visit with no need for a temporary one.
 These crowns require no impression.